goldobin/rcm/TASKS.md

 Implement `distribute-slots` command

-Check all required executables present in the system on the start

 Implement proper error handling while running external processes

 Check process is actually running, and executable is a redis-server while determining is node running